Updated: Sep 15

 The organisational mechanics of circuits make them very efficient.
 For example, within a circuit exercise stations are purposely grouped close together to minimise time wastage between transitions.
 The moment the countdown timer signals a station change participants are at the next exercise in a flash ready to go.

 Another time-saving advantage of circuit training is the short rest periods.
 A circular circuit may feature as many as 12 individual stations (the number of stations is usually dictated by the number of participants).
-If the duration of each station is specified to last for 1-minute, the participants will exercise for 12 continuous minutes before they get a rest – which is usually only a minute or two.
+If the duration of each station is specified to last for one minute, the participants will exercise for 12 continuous minutes before they get a rest – which is usually only a minute or two.

 Lineal circuits are even more time-efficient.
 A lineal circuit sees the participant work through a string of exercises without pause.
 The objective is to complete all the exercise stations in the shortest time possible.
 An example of a lineal circuit is the Spartan 300 Workout.